Pension for orphans and war widow(er)s

 Back to top

 • a dependent child – the natural or adopted child of a veteran, or a child who was wholly or substantially dependent on the veteran.
-The child must be under 16 years, or under 25 years and still undertaking full-time studies.
-Orphan’s pension may not be payable if the child is aged 16 years or over and is in receipt of Commonwealth educational assistance through Youth Allowance; Assistance for Isolated Children Scheme; ABSTUDY; Post-Graduate Awards Scheme; or the Veteran’s Children Education Scheme.
+The child must be under 16 years, or under 25 years and still undertaking full-time study.
+Orphan’s pension may not be payable if the child is aged 16 years or over and is in receipt of Australian Government educational assistance through: Youth Allowance, Assistance for Isolated Children Scheme, ABSTUDY, Post-Graduate Awards Scheme, or the Military Rehabilitation and Compensation Act Education and Training Scheme .

 Back to top

-A pension will be granted to a dependant automatically, without the need for further investigation, if the veteran was:
+A pension will be granted to a dependant automatically, without the need for further investigation, if the veteran was any of the following:

 • receiving a Disability Compensation Payment at the Special Rate (including a veteran who was in receipt of a Special Rate Disability Compensation Payment for blindness in both eyes), or

-• receiving a Disability Compensation Payment at the Temporary Special Rate, or
+• receiving a Disability Compensation Payment at the Temporary Special Rate

 Back to top